-For some of us, silence hanging in the air is, well, awkward.
+For some of us, sitting in silence with another person feels, well, kind of awkward.
 We’ll say anything to fill the quiet, to keep the conversation going, to cut the tension.
-But the truth is, moments of silence with significant others aren’t necessarily a problem.
-It gets a bad rap for being boring; in fact, in a relationship—especially a long-term relationship like your marriage—it should be the most comfortable thing in the world.
+But the truth is, moments of silence with significant others aren’t a problem; in fact, they can be very good.
+Silence gets a bad rap for being boring; in fact, in a relationship—especially a long-term relationship like a marriage or domestic partnership—it should be the most comfortable thing in the world.

 It Shows a Level of Ease With Each Other

-I’m a nervous chatterer.
-At a party, when meeting someone new, or at a job interview (especially if I’m nervous) I’m probably going to talk too much.
-So when I’m quiet with a partner, I don’t take it as a bad sign.
-It doesn’t mean we don’t have anything to talk about; it just means that I feel comfortable enough to enjoy those moments of silence together.
-For some people, that might come easily.
-But for those of us who chat away too much when we’re nervous, sitting in silence together while we're both reading, snuggling up watching a movie or show, even laying together in silence—is a great sign that you're comfortable just being yourselves.
+Are you a nervous talker?
+At a party, when meeting someone new, or at a job interview, do you find yourself talking too much?
+Think about the contrast of those experiences against when you're with your partner—you're likely more at ease, which can result in less talking.
+It doesn’t mean you don’t have anything to talk about; it just means that you feel comfortable enough to enjoy those moments of silence together.
+For some people, that might come easily, but for those who chat too much when feeling nervous, sitting in silence together—while you're both reading, snuggling up watching a movie or show, or even just laying together—indicates that you're comfortable simply being yourselves.

 Along with being a sign of how comfortable you are as a pair, sharing quiet time together means you both can actually relax together and enjoy some of life's more leisurely pursuits.
 And whether it’s watching TV or just having a lazy Sunday morning, you are going to want to be able to unwind with your partner.
-Once you get used to spending low-key quality time together that doesn't have to be filled to the brim with conversation, sharing moments of silence with your significant other can become a restful, nourishing part of your relationship.
+Once you get used to spending low-key quality time together that doesn't have to be filled to the brim with the conversation, sharing moments of silence with your significant other can become a restful, nourishing part of your relationship.

 Having Space for Silence Is Important